 The importance of such a function is those areas were not designed to withstand a steady, annual flow of water.
 Of course the structural aspects of your house and foundation can withstand a heavy storm once or twice a year, but they weren’t designed to hold up against a steady flow throughout the year.
 Gutters move the water out and away from your house and disperse it in such a way as to not harm your property.

 The obvious damage you see after is when your gutters get small dents and scratches over time.
-That can be an eyesore and reason to replace them if needed, but cosmetic damage isn’t a major concern.
+That can be an eyesore and a reason to replace them if needed, but cosmetic damage isn’t a major concern.
 When the gutters suffer heavy storms and are knocked out of their proper alignment you have a situation you need to be aware of.
 Water pools in the center of the gutter and potentially pours over the edge instead of flowing to your downspouts and properly draining through your lawn.

 Gutters can look nice and serve a cosmetic function for your house, but they do more.
 It’s important to remain aware of how and why they serve their intended purpose.
 Just as you have other key elements of your home’s design inspected regularly, your gutters also need to undergo routine maintenance to assure the value of your home over the long term.